kendraio/kendraio-app/README.md

    this.output.emit(this.model);
 }
 ```

 Implement onConfigUpdate() to modify the block state based on changes to the block configuration.
 Implement onData() to respond to data being sent into the block.
 Add any UI or output to the angular template for the block component.
 Add any required CSS to the stylesheet for the component.
 To make the block show up in the App:

 - Add the component to this horrible big switch block in the BlocksWorkflowComponent [src/app/components/blocks-workflow/blocks-workflow.component.html](src/app/components/blocks-workflow/blocks-workflow.component.html)
 This is needed for the flow to show up in rendered workflows.
--   Add a definition for the block to the block types so it can appear in the "Add Task" dialog:
+- Add a definition, and default configuration, for the block to the block types so it can appear in the "Add Task" dialog:
 [src/app/dialogs/add-block-dialog/block-types.ts](src/app/dialogs/add-block-dialog/block-types.ts)